What are Kidney Cancer Symptoms and Causes?

 If you have kidney cancer symptoms, the doctor will take a complete medical history and physical examination.
 Doctors may also prescribe particular tests to assist in the diagnosis and evaluation of cancer.
 These tests may involve:

-• Urinalysis A urine sample is tested to check if there is blood in the urine.
+• Urinalysis: A urine sample is tested to check if there is blood in the urine.
 Even small amounts of blood, invisible to the human eye, can be detected in urine tests.

-• Blood tests Blood tests: These tests count the different types of blood cells in your body and examine extra electrolytes.
+• Blood tests: These tests count the different types of blood cells in your body and examine extra electrolytes.
 A blood test can tell if you have anemia or if your kidney function is affected (by looking at the creatinine).

-• CT scan CT scan: This is a type of X-ray where a computer produces a sequence of pictures, or slices, of the inside of your body.
+• CT scan: This is a type of X-ray where a computer produces a sequence of pictures, or slices, of the inside of your body.
 This test is frequently performed using intravenous contrast (dye), and individuals with compromised renal function may be unable to accept the dye.

-• Ultrasound Ultrasound: This test creates pictures on a monitor using high-frequency sound waves transferred through bodily tissues.
+• Ultrasound: This test creates pictures on a monitor using high-frequency sound waves transferred through bodily tissues.
 This test aids in detecting malignancies, which differ in density from healthy tissues.

-• Intravenous pyelogram Intravenous pyelogram: A physician injects a specific dye into one of your veins during this procedure.
+• Intravenous pyelogram: A physician injects a specific dye into one of your veins during this procedure.
 The dye allows X-rays to see your kidneys more clearly.
 This test can assist the doctor in locating a tumor or blockage.

 Treatment